olimorris/persisted.nvim/README.md

 ### Events / Callbacks

-The plugin fires events at various points during its lifecycle which users can leverage:
+The plugin fires events at various points during its lifecycle which users can hook into:

 - `PersistedLoadPre` - For _before_ a session is loaded
 - `PersistedLoadPost` - For _after_ a session is loaded